Broken Badges: Broadcast

 This show debuted on CBS on November 24, 1990, replacing E.A.R.T.H.
 Force, this was done as part of a realignment in CBS' programming lineup that involves other programming.
 It did not fare well in the ratings, and it was quietly cancelled later that year.

 Home media

 On July 27, 2010, Mill Creek Entertainment released Prime Time Crime: The Stephen J. Cannell Collection on DVD in Region 1.
-This special collection contained 54 episodes from 13 different shows produced by Stephen J. Cannell Productions including all seven episodes of Broken Badges.
+This collection contained 54 episodes from 13 different shows produced by Stephen J. Cannell Productions, including all seven episodes of Broken Badges.